 But when adventure comes for Amani, it is not what she expects: she is kidnapped by the regime and taken in secret to the royal palace, where she discovers that she is nearly identical to the cruel half-Vathek Princess Maram.
 The princess is so hated by her conquered people that she requires a body double, someone to appear in public as Maram, ready to die in her place.

 As Amani is forced into her new role, she can’t help but enjoy the palace’s beauty—and her time with the princess’ fiancé, Idris.
 But the glitter of the royal court belies a world of violence and fear.
 If Amani ever wishes to see her family again, she must play the princess to perfection…because one wrong move could lead to her death.

 Sourced from Goodreads

-I received this copy from the publisher via Edelweiss in exchange for an honest review.
+I received an advance reader’s copy from Raincoast Books in exchange for an honest review.